archivesspace/archivesspace/CONTRIBUTING.md

 - ArchivesSpace Core Committer's Group - ArchivesSpaceCoreCommitters@lyrasis.org
 - ArchivesSpace Program Team - ArchivesSpaceHome@lyrasis.org

+## AI-assisted contributions

+You may use large language models and other generative AI tools when working on ArchivesSpace, within the guardrails set out in our [AI Contribution Policy](AI_POLICY.md).
+In short: you are accountable for everything you submit, you must understand and be able to explain every part of it, and you must disclose AI use when it generated a significant portion of your contribution.
+Please read [AI_POLICY.md](AI_POLICY.md) before opening a pull request that contains AI-generated or AI-assisted content.

 ## Look at the impact of your changes

 ArchivesSpace has two separate user interfaces - staff and public - so make sure